Arif1234/Melanoma-Detection-Assignment/README.md

 ### Dataset

 The dataset contains images of different types of skin lesions.
-The data is imbalanced, with certain classes dominating the dataset.
+The data is imbalanced, with certain classes dominating the dataset.<br>
 Dataset : (https://www.kaggle.com/c/siim-isic-melanoma-classification/data)

 ## Observations